SonyCSLParis/diffariff-nime-companion/index.md

 }
 </style>

-# Diff-A-Riff: Musical Accompaniment Co-creation via Latent Diffusion Models
+# Implicit Controls in Text-To-Music Diffusion Models

-This is the accompanying website to "Diff-A-Riff: Musical Accompaniment Co-creation via Latent Diffusion Models".
+This is the accompanying website to "Implicit Controls in Text-To-Music Diffusion Models".

   * [System's Overview](#systems-overview)
   * [Sound Examples](#sound-examples)